Pros

 1. CrowdStrike Falcon

-The Undisputed Market Leader
+The Market Standard

 2. SentinelOne Singularity

-The Autonomous Response Pioneer
+The Autonomous Responder

 3. Microsoft Defender for Endpoint (MDE)

-- Native integration with Microsoft 365 Defender (XDR), Entra ID, Intune, Purview, and Sentinel creates a unified security fabric that no other vendor can replicate for Microsoft-native shops
+- Native integration with Microsoft 365 Defender (XDR), Entra ID, Intune, Purview, and Sentinel creates unified security fabric no other vendor can match

 4. Trend Micro Vision One

-- Pricing is consistently 20-40% below CrowdStrike and 10-20% below SentinelOne at equivalent feature tiers
+- Pricing runs 20-40% below CrowdStrike, 10-20% below SentinelOne at equivalent features

 5. Sophos Intercept X with XDR

-The Mid-Market Champion
+The Mid-Market Favorite

 Final Ranking